Armenia’s banking sector: Facts & Figures

 The Armenian banks recently began to introduce various channels of remote services, particularly online and mobile banking.

-However, banks have had little time to transform their activities to adapt to new realities and they face competition from other non-bank institutions, in particular, payment systems and telecommunication companies which have begun to provide financial services.
+However, banks have had little time to transform their activities to adapt to new realities and they face competition from other non-bank institutions, such as payment systems and telecommunication companies which have begun to provide financial services.

 Contributor: Nelly Ayvazyan email@example.com